Billaferd/QuantumNexus/Mission Card Creation Guidelines.md

 ### Passive Ability Examples

-- 1 Point - One unit ability per turn costs one less CP than stated
+- 1 CP - One unit ability per turn costs one less CP than stated
-- 2 Points - one unit deployment and one card ability per turn costs one less CP than stated
+- 5 CP - one unit deployment and one card ability per turn costs one less CP than stated
-- 3 Points - Discard one card and pick up one card per turn
+- 7 CP - Discard one card and pick up one card per turn
-- 4 Points - Pick up one extra card per turn
+- 9 CP - Pick up one extra card per turn
-- 5 Points - Deploy one card with fewer than 5 CP for free per turn
+- 12 CP - Deploy one card with fewer than 5 CP for free per turn
-- 6 Points - Gain 1 CP per turn phase
+- 10 CP - Gain 1 CP per turn phase
-- 5 Points - All your units with the 'Mech' subtype cost 1 less Command Point (CP) to deploy
+- 8 CP - All your units with the 'Mech' subtype cost 1 less Command Point (CP) to deploy
-- 4 Points - Once per turn, you may draw an extra card during your Ready Phase
+- 4 CP - Once per turn, you may draw an extra card during your Ready Phase
-- 3 Points - All your units with the 'Specialist' subtype gain +1 Defense
+- 6 CP - All your units with the 'Specialist' subtype gain +1 Defense
-- 4 Points - Whenever you deploy a 'Tech' unit, draw a card
+- 7 CP - Whenever you deploy a 'Tech' unit, draw a card
-- 3 Points - Once per turn, you may discard a card to gain 1 extra Command Point (CP) during your Command Phase
+- 5 CP - Once per turn, you may discard a card to gain 1 extra Command Point (CP) during your Command Phase
-- 5 Points - At the start of each Battle Phase, you may choose one enemy unit.
+- 16 CP - At the start of each Battle Phase, you may choose one enemy unit.
 That unit gains a -1 Attack until the end of the phase
-- 4 Points - Once per turn, you may choose one friendly unit.
+- 16 CP - Once per turn, you may choose one friendly unit.
 That unit gains +1 Attack until the end of the turn

 ## Single-Use Ability